By Eric Johnson

 God the Son told Joseph Smith not to join any of the churches.
 Joseph was to learn that the Lord’s true church was not on the earth; that living prophets of God, who were the foundation of the church, had not walked the earth for centuries; and that with their deaths, the rock of revelation on which the church was built ceased; and so there was no new scripture (“Listen to a Prophet’s Voice,” Ensign, January 1973, p.
 58).

-- If you are a Latter-day Saint, do you believe Christian churches are wrong as President Smith said Jesus supposedly told him and as President Benson taught?
-If you do, then do you agree that you do not believe that Evangelical Christians are “Christian” just like you because we believe that there have been Christians for 2,000 years?
+- If you are a Latter-day Saint, do you believe Christian churches are wrong as Smith said Jesus supposedly told him and as President Benson taught?
+If you do, then do you agree that you do not believe that Evangelical Christians are “Christian” just like you because Christians believe that true Christianity has lasted for 2,000 years?

 2. The apostasy caused the loss of the true Church